GeethanjaliM25/Air_Quality_Index/README.md

 ## 📌 Project Overview

-The **Air Quality Index (AQI) Prediction System** is an end-to-end **supervised machine learning project** designed to predict air pollution levels based on environmental and pollutant parameters..
+The **Air Quality Index (AQI) Prediction System** is an end-to-end **supervised machine learning project** designed to predict air pollution levels based on environmental and pollutant parameters.

 This project covers the **complete ML lifecycle**:
 - Data understanding